hbkworld/streaming-spec/complex_types.md

 ## Linear Time
 Equidistant time is described as a [linear implicit rule](#Linear_Rule).
-To calculate the absolute time for linear time, There needs to be an absolute start time and a delta time.
+To calculate the absolute time for linear time, there needs to be an absolute start time and a delta time.
 Both can be delivered by a separate, signal specific, meta information.